Reforming the Education Sector for Effective Service Delivery: Embracing Innovations

 Improving education sector performance is a key policy priority for the Government of Ghana, and the Ministry of Education is currently undergoing a sector reform towards achieving effectiveness in education services delivery.
 To ensure that well-intentioned policy goals translate into improved learning outcomes, decision-makers are eager to: (1) learn about interventions and innovative practices that have proven to work; and (2) use such evidence and innovative solutions to improve planning and education services delivery.

-2019's Evidence Summit, which forms part of the National Education Week (NEW), will be held on August 7.
-The event will bring together policymakers, researchers and practitioners to: a) share rigorous evidence that has been collected about innovative approaches to improve learning outcomes, in Ghana and internationally; and b) identify ways in which evidence can be used to drive the implementation of priority reforms, and facilitate better decision-making processes.
+2019's Evidence Summit, which forms part of the National Education Week (NEW), was held on August 7.
+The event brought together policymakers, researchers, and practitioners to: a) share rigorous evidence that has been collected about innovative approaches to improve learning outcomes, in Ghana and internationally; and b) identify ways in which evidence can be used to drive the implementation of priority reforms, and facilitate better decision-making processes.

 The Evidence Day of NEW provides a platform to discuss best practices and to draw out lessons for policy and education planning.
-Papers will be presented, linked to this year’s NEW theme, across the sub-sectors of education from early grade to tertiary level.
-This will assist the policymakers and sector practitioners with evidence to inform reform, planning and policy implementation for improved service delivery.
+Papers were presented, linked to this year’s NEW theme, across the sub-sectors of education from early grade to tertiary level.
+This assisted the policymakers and sector practitioners with evidence to inform reform, planning and policy implementation for improved service delivery.

 Summit Structure and Goals

 - Share results of high-quality research on what works in education from researchers and academics doing work in Ghana and internationally.

 - Engage and inform stakeholders of emerging practices and innovations to improve education services delivery and attain quality education.

 - Translate evidence into action by highlighting policy recommendations to inform the technical discussions and planning process during the NEW.